 The biggest downside of the All-Clad is its relatively high price.
 Even if you are willing to spend extra on a more reliable and well-built machine, the All-Clad still has some weak points compared to the similarly priced Breville No-Mess.
 First off, the Breville's design essentially eliminates overflowing batter spills, whereas the All-Clad simply minimizes them.
 Some surfaces of the All-Clad can also get quite hot to the touch, something we didn't experience with the Breville.
 Still, if the All-Clad is perfect with your kitchen decor, we don't think this machine is going to disappoint.

 Read review: All-Clad Stainless Steel Classic

 Most larger capacity waffle makers utilize a wide bed that can make for uneven batter distribution.
-The Cuisinart Double Belgian avoided that by stacking two round, flippable irons on top of one another, allowing you to make two delicious Belgian-style waffles at the same time.
+The Cuisinart Double Belgian avoids that by stacking two round, flippable irons on top of one another, allowing you to make two delicious Belgian-style waffles at the same time.
 Plus, helpful lights and beeps let you know when the irons are ready to go and when the waffles are done.